tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </james>
 <from></from>
 <james {% include timecode %}>
-<span visual=none on="?" off="?">As the series progresses, the dynamic between the two becomes even clearer.
+<span visual={{ytc1}} on="2:09" off="2:35">As the series progresses, the dynamic between the two becomes even clearer.
 Arthur seems to prefer the company of Merlin to most *anyone* else.
 And though Arthur falls in love with a servant girl named Gwen, that only intensifies Merlin's hope, as <mark>it means Arthur *can* love a servant</mark>.

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(10:00)" %}>